ali-hager/ChatGPT/README.md

 ### Transition to Web Application

-To make the chatbot more user-friendly and accessible, the project evolved into a web application using HTML and CSS for the frontend.
+To make the chatbot more user-friendly and accessible, the project evolved into a web application using HTML for the frontend.

 ### Future Plans: React Frontend